The Jordan-H\"older property and Grothendieck monoids of exact categories: (JHP) for extension-closed subcategories of module categories

 We show that a functorially finite torsion-free class $\FF$ is a special case of (1).
 By factoring out the annihilator, we may assume that $\FF$ is faithful torsion-free class of $\Lambda$, that is, the intersection of annihilators of modules in $\FF$ is zero.
 Then it can be shown that $\Lambda_\Lambda \in \FF$ holds.
 The well-known characterizations on classical (co)-tilting modules tells us that $\FF = {}^\perp U$ holds for a cotilting module $U$ with $\id U \leq 1$ (see e.g. \cite[Theorem VI.6.5]{ASS}).

 For a functorially finite torsion class $\TT$, the similar argument shows that $\TT$ comes from the classical tilting module.
-Now the Brenner-Butler theorem (\cite[Theorem VI.3.8]{ASS}) tells us that $\TT$ is exact equivalent to the torsion-free class over another algebra which is induced by some classical cotilting module.
-Thus $\TT$ is also a special case of (1). \end{proof}
+Now the Brenner-Butler theorem (\cite[Theorem VI.3.8]{ASS}) tells us that $\TT$ is equivalent as an exact category to the torsion-free class over another algebra which is induced by some classical cotilting module.
+Thus, $\TT$ is also a special case of (1). \end{proof}

 For those familiar with $\tau$-tilting theory, we will state a consequence of our result in $\tau$-tilting-theoretical language.
 We omit the related definitions and notation, see \cite{air} for the detail. \begin{corollary} Let $\Lambda$ be an artin algebra and $\FF = \Sub U$ a functorially finite torsion-free class of $\mod\Lambda$ where $U$ is a support $\tau^-$-tilting module.
-Then the following are equivalent: \begin{enumerate} \item $\FF$ satisfies (JHP). \item The number of non-isomorphic simple objects is equal to $|U|$. \end{enumerate} \end{corollary} Dually we obtain the $\tau$-tilting and torsion-class version: \begin{corollary} Let $\Lambda$ be an artin algebra and $\TT = \Fac T$ a functorially finite torsion class of $\mod\Lambda$ where $T$ is a support $\tau$-tilting module.
-Then the following are equivalent: \begin{enumerate} \item $\FF$ satisfies (JHP). \item The number of non-isomorphic simple objects is equal to $|T|$. \end{enumerate} \end{corollary}
+Then the following are equivalent: \begin{enumerate} \item $\FF$ satisfies (JHP). \item The number of non-isomorphic simple objects in $\FF$ is equal to $|U|$. \end{enumerate} \end{corollary} Dually we obtain the $\tau$-tilting and torsion-class version: \begin{corollary} Let $\Lambda$ be an artin algebra and $\TT = \Fac T$ a functorially finite torsion class of $\mod\Lambda$ where $T$ is a support $\tau$-tilting module.
+Then the following are equivalent: \begin{enumerate} \item $\TT$ satisfies (JHP). \item The number of non-isomorphic simple objects in $\TT$ is equal to $|T|$. \end{enumerate} \end{corollary}